 Movement on Sustainability Initiatives

-Extreme weather means it is no longer “business as usual” for the utilities industry.
+Extreme weather is no longer “business as usual” for the utilities industry.
 Severe weather events force the sector to recalculate what business continuity looks like and how real-time planning will help companies overcome these uncertain challenges.
 More than half of the electricity utility service providers in a Deloitte 2021 survey said extreme weather had negatively impacted their ability to deliver electricity in their regions consistently.
 Agility on the ground will be vital in navigating the uncertainties related to climate change.